tedneward/Azgaarnoth/Creatures/Devils.md

 >***Swift Sting (Costs 2 Actions).*** Geryon makes one Stinger attack.
 >

-### A Geryon's Lair
+### Geryon's Lair
 Geryon has recently reclaimed his ancient fortress, Coldsteel, a sprawling complex that rises from the icy center of Stygia.
-He roams the passages, spitting oaths of vengeance against Asmodeus and hatching schemes to reclaim his standing from Levistus.The challenge rating of Geryon is 23 (50,000 XP) when he's encountered in his lair.
+He roams the passages, spitting oaths of vengeance against Asmodeus and hatching schemes to reclaim his standing from Levistus.
+The challenge rating of Geryon is 23 (50,000 XP) when he's encountered in his lair.

 #### Lair Actions
 On initiative count 20 (losing initiative ties), Geryon can take one of the following lair actions; he can't take the same lair action two rounds in a row: